liferay/electric/packages/electricjs.com/src/pages/docs/getting-started.md

 This will build your newly created project and start up a development server along with a watch task for quickly making changes.

+You can also modify the default port `8888` by running `electric run -p 3000`.

 </article>

 <article id="structure">